TEM #021: A compass for the new year.

 Highlight questions:

-Year Compass is as fantastic for those taking the leap on their graduate school journey in 2024 as it is for the colleagues, friends and family supporting them.
+Year Compass is as fantastic for those taking the leap on their graduate school journey in the new year as it is for the colleagues, friends and family supporting them.
 Enjoy!

 Fun fact.